 SciLine interviewed: Dr. Stefan Gravenstein, a geriatrician, professor of medicine, and the director of the division of geriatrics and palliative care at Brown University, as well as associate director of the Providence Veterans Administration Medical Center.
 His research explores immunity and infection in older adults, including influenza and vaccine responses.
 In the pandemic, he has been studying COVID-19 epidemiology, transmission, and immunity in nursing homes, and the worrisomely high levels of vaccine hesitancy among nursing home health aides.
+See the footage and transcript from the interview below, or select ‘Contents’ on the left to skip to specific questions.

 What is the thinking behind prioritizing older adults in long-term care facilities for COVID-19 vaccination?